 Another reason why organizations should operationalize their E&C programs?
 The Department of Justice issued an eight-page set of questions in February 2017 centered on how E&C programs must be embedded in – and reflect the realities of – business operations.

-Here are three resources where organizations can learn how to take the reins and operationalize E&C programs into their own business operations:
+Here are four resources where organizations can learn how to take the reins and operationalize E&C programs into their own business operations:

-1. In May, I led a discussion with two ethics officers who shared 10 practical ways to operationalize an E&C program at ECI’s Annual Impact Conference.
+1. I led a discussion with two ethics officers who shared 10 practical ways to operationalize an E&C program at ECI’s Annual Impact Conference.

-3. In July, I moderated an ECI-sponsored webcast, “Learn How Your Ethics & Compliance Program Can Help Business Leaders Make Better Decisions”, with three leading industry executives:
+3. Last July, I moderated an ECI-sponsored webcast, “Learn How Your Ethics & Compliance Program Can Help Business Leaders Make Better Decisions”, with three leading industry executives: